 Treat the Pain of Teething

-Edited by Geraldin Carniyan, Robbi, Eng, Lynn and 1 other
+Edited by Geraldin Carniyan, Robbi, Eng, Lynn

 Teething is when the first set of a baby's teeth (milk teeth) start coming out.
 For some babies, this occurs for the first four months, but most get their first teeth between 6-12 months.
 While this is an important milestone, it can also be very hard for both the baby and the mother, as this is a painful process.
 Your perfectly happy baby may suddenly turn into a crybaby when new teeth start to say hello.
 This can be very traumatic to the mother, but even more so to the baby.
 To make teething a little bit less painful, you can try the remedies in this article to treat the pain of teething for your baby so you can see him smile again.